igorski/zMVC/example/README.md

 #### AddPersonCommand

-As visible in _bootstrap.js_, AddPersonCommand is registered to be launched whenever _Notifications.ADD_PERSON_ is broadcast over the framework.
+As configured in _bootstrap.js_, AddPersonCommand is registered to be launched whenever _Notifications.ADD_PERSON_ is broadcast over the framework.
 We have seen in _FormController_ that this message is broadcast along with a String name as its payload.
 The basic command looks like this :